 Founder and Head Elf is Pamela Jayne Day.

-Pam is a mental health practitioner (Registered Mental Health Nurse) with over thirty years experience of mental health nursing and counselling in both the UK and Australia, with thirteen years experience of working with children,young people and families.
+Pam is a mental health practitioner (Registered Mental Health Nurse) with thirty five years experience of mental health nursing and counselling in both the UK and Australia, with fifteen years experience of working with children,young people and families.

 Pam’s passion is mental health promotion,prevention and early intervention and working creatively to engage children and families, spreading the word about mental elf!